YEAR 7 ENROLMENT FAQ's

 There is no sports uniform, an appropriate change of clothes and footwear is required.
 Sports shorts or tracksuit pants, and a sun smart top that fully covers the shoulders and neck.
 College polo or school provided sports tops will be worn when representing the school.

-Year 7 levies are $280 per year, this amount covers college and classroom running costs such as sports/athletic days, health and PE, classroom equipment and consumables for all Year 7 subjects, printing, student ID cards, paper, etc.
+Year 7 parent contribution are $280 per year, this amount covers college and classroom running costs such as sports/athletic days, health and PE, classroom equipment and consumables for all Year 7 subjects, printing, student ID cards, paper, etc.

 Does my child need a laptop or digital device?